 $15 + tax per person, including adults; children under 2 are FREE with an older sibling

 This STEM-based play space isn’t typically easy on the wallet: Kids and adults must pay $15 plus tax to gain admission.
-Lucky for us, during the month of January, adults are FREE on weekdays (excluding MLK Day) from 9am–2pm.
+Lucky for us, during the month of February, the first adult is FREE on select weekdays from 9am–2pm.
 If you can swing it, it’s the perfect opportunity to check out this cool and magnetic location at a great discount.

 Hudson Play – Jersey City